 Anyone with a cervix should have screening from the age of 25 until the age of 65.
 Health and Social Care, in line with the UK, recommend that a test should be done once every 3 years, under the age of 50, and every 5 years over the age of 50, unless you notice something is wrong or that your previous test result showed that another test was necessary sooner.

-Under 25’s and over 65‘s do not need cervical screening, however you should see your doctor if you develop any of the following symptoms:
+Under 25’s and over 65‘s do not need cervical screening, however you should see a doctor if you develop any of the following symptoms:

 - Unusual discharge